bafflerbach/test_software_carpentry/_episodes/04-MASTMLworkflows.md

 exercises: 120
 questions:
 - "How can MASTML enable users to quickly to investigate different options within a machine learning workflow?"
+- "Specifically, how do users change the model type, hyperparameters, and define a grid search of hyperparameters?"
 objectives:
 - "Students learn how to modify different steps of a machine learing workflow within MAST-ML."
 - "Students are able to recreate workflows from other machine learning software (like Citrination or other base ML software packages like scikit-learn)."
+- "Students compare and previously generated random forest model to a model of their choice and assess the relative performance of the model types."
 keypoints:
-- "MASTML is divided into seperate modules which focus on key steps in a workflow.
+- "MASTML is divided into seperate modules which focus on key steps in a machine learning workflow.
 By changing individual steps with a few lines of code we can change settings and configurations at each step."
+- "In the exercises we demonstrate changes to the model type and hyperparemeters.
+Additionally changes can be made to data cleaning, feature generation/engineering, model assessment by making similar edits in the notebook."

 ---
 ## Background